TheOdinProject/curriculum/foundations/javascript_basics/revisiting_rock_paper_scissors.md

 ### Introduction

 Now that we can manipulate the DOM, it's time to revisit [Rock Paper Scissors](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) and add a simple UI to it.
-Before we proceed, we need to get familiar with a very popular Git workflow.

 Before you start making changes to your Rock Paper Scissors project, you need to learn about a concept in Git called **branching** so that you can make your changes without having to worry about breaking what you have now.